softcode589/git-sandbox/README.md

-# Git Command Starter
+# Git Sandbox
-Start your Git with these commands ⚡
+Start a Git Sandbox where you can do some playing and tinkering with Git.

 ## Use script
 This script is *as of September 2022* Windows-only, however any PR to add Linux and MacOS scripts will be appreciated.